seed-run/homepage/_drafts/how-to-enable-access-logs-for-api-gateway.md

+---
+layout: post
-# How to enable access logs for API Gateway?
+title: How to enable access logs for API Gateway?
+image:
+description:
+categories: how-to
+author: jack
+---

 Just a quick recap, there are two ways of API logging:
 - execution logs: logs detailed information as API Gateway goes through each step of processing the request.
 Useful for tracing individual requests.